 Nozizwe won a local Emmy for a feature about former NBA player Marvin “Bad News” Barnes.
 She found him living in a San Diego homeless shelter.
 She was nominated for a national Emmy, competing head-to-head against the likes of Ted Koppel and Andy Rooney, for a story about a sexual assault victim who fought back.

-The binary journalist-tm has been featured in numerous publications, including the Washington Post, USA Today, Sister 2 Sister, Ireland’s Sunday Independent, Fitness, Glamour, the Adventist Review, Emmy Magazine, First for Women, Cosmopolitan and on SKY TV, CBS, and FOX.
+The digital journalist has been featured in numerous publications, including the Washington Post, USA Today, Sister 2 Sister, Ireland’s Sunday Independent, Fitness, Glamour, the Adventist Review, Emmy Magazine, First for Women, Cosmopolitan and on SKY TV, CBS, and FOX.

 Her writing has appeared in Seventeen, Complete Woman and Vibe.
 She is the author of the motivational book “Starring in Your Own Life” published by Simon & Schuster.